-Pneumococcal disease refers to any infection caused by a bacterium called Streptococcus pneumoniae, often known as pneumococcus.
+Pneumococcal disease is any infection caused by a bacterium called Streptococcus pneumoniae, often known as pneumococcus.
 Pneumococcal infections include pneumonia, bacteremia, sinusitis, meningitis, and otitis media, and conditions can range from the ear and sinus to pneumonia and bloodstream infections.
 Two available vaccines can help prevent pneumococcal illnesses.

 The symptoms of pneumococcal diseases vary depending on the type of the disease.
 Examples of pneumococcal infections and their symptoms include:

 - Otitis media causes inflammation of the middle ear.
-The inflammation will lead to fluid in the middle ear as well as swelling of the eardrum.
+The inflammation will lead to fluid in the middle ear and swelling of the eardrum.
 Patients with otitis media may experience earache due to the swelling.

 - Acute bronchitis is the inflammation of the airways.
 Due to blockage in the airways, patients may experience coughing and mucus production.

 - Pneumonia is an infection that affects the lungs, specifically the alveoli.
 The condition can cause the alveoli to be filled with fluid or pus, causing a cough, fever, chills or trouble breathing.

 - Meningitis is the swelling of the meninges due to the bacterial infection of the fluid surrounding the brain and spinal cord.
 The meninges consist of three membranes that cover the brain and the spinal cord.

 - Osteomyelitis is an infection of the bone, which will cause pain in the long bones in the legs.